-Usually, it's me who get totally banged when hearing yet another story from someone who always spends 100% of his income, no matter how much he earns and then asks to lend a little bit till the next month's payday.
+Usually, it's me who gets pissed off when hearing yet another story from someone who always spends 100% of his income, no matter how much he earns, and then asks to lend a little bit till the next month's payday.

 Safe freelance setup